The mindful approach of the masters supersedes frivolous rules and rote learning

 If you really want to learn to paint the figure, the methods you learn by studying with Marvin are invaluable.
 He is extremely knowledgeable about the craft of painting and breaks down something so extremely complicated into something simple and easy to digest.
 Studying with him for two years during my undergrad, gave me a solid foundation of information and a methodology to approach the figure.
 This way I know that no matter what I paint in the future, I have what I learned of value, hue, chroma, and different methods and techniques to create turning, space, and accuracy with my drawing to pull from.
 It gave me the confidence to push what I thought I was capable of and to take on bigger and more ambitious figure paintings.

 Marvin's teaching is not a simple cookie cutter approach.
-Every class and workshop is tailored to the unique needs and abilities of his attending students.
+Every class is tailored to the unique needs and abilities of his attending students.
 Where appropriate, Marvin will reference a wide variety of digital slide presentations, including lectures on lighting, color theory, photo reference, and composition.
-During each course, Marvin leads his students on a virtual museum tour.
-He will meticulously analyzes and break down some of the greatest masterpieces ever created, explaining how they employed the very same concepts and methods which you are being taught.
+During each course, Marvin leads his students on his eye opening, Virtual Museum Tour, where he will meticulously analyzes and break down some of the greatest masterpieces ever created, explaining how they employed the very same concepts and methods which you are being taught.

 Marvin not only trained me to paint from life (something I had only done once before), he taught me to see life.
 He instructed me to look objectively, without cognitive bias, and then to draw and paint what I saw.
 He brought order and process to my painting, something I had never been taught.
 And he shared with me the tools to capture the illusions of reality, or as he calls them, the “weapons” to create life-like painting.

 Regardless of your level of experience and acumen, whether you're a beginner or a seasoned pro, this class is designed to be a transformational experience.
-For more information on specifics, please click on the following links to learn more about Marvin's teaching methodology and his virtual classroom.
+For more information please click on the following links to learn about Marvin's teaching methodology and his Virtual Atelier.
 If you want to take your work to a whole new level contact Marvin Mattelson to register.